Devon Hamilton: Creation and casting

 The character of Devon was created by the writers as a vehicle to explore the foster care system.
 Actress Victoria Rowell who portrayed Devon's adoptive mother Drucilla, had pitched the storyline to co-head writer John F. Smith.
 Rowell, a product of the foster care system herself, pitched the storyline multiple times before it was approved.
 In an interview with Daytime Confidential in 2008, Rowell revealed that she was adamant that the actor portraying the role of the foster child be a Black actor due to the population of kids in the system being predominantly African-American boys.

 Bryton James (previously credited as Bryton McClure) was cast in the role of Devon in April 2004.
 James was previously known for his portrayal of Richie Crawford on the ABC sitcom Family Matters.
 As he finished high school in 2004, James took up acting again and one of his first auditions was for The Young and the Restless.
 James reminisced about the audition process in a 2014 interview with Soap Opera Digest.
 "I remember very vividly walking through the big door on the third floor for the read.
 The scenes for my audition were heavy drama so I had a sense of what I would be in for."
 While the scenes had nothing to do with the character of Devon, James made quite the impression on casting director Marnie Saitta.
 "She stopped me halfway through my reading and said, ‘Finally!
 Someone reading the character the way it’s supposed to be read!’"
 A few days later, James was invited to do a screen test opposite Christel Khalil with four new scenes.
 James and Khalil had previously worked together when she guest starred on Family Matters.
 James credited Khalil with helping him land the gig.
 "Christel put in a good word for me and the rest is history" he said.
 In a 2019 interview, James revealed that he didn't know anything about the role or the character when he first auditioned.
 Once he got hired, "I remember sitting down and having some deep conversations with Victoria Rowell."
 James made his debut on the June 1, 2004 episode.

+In July 2025, it was revealed James would crossover as Devon to Beyond the Gates.
+He appeared during the August 11 episode.